Dumpster Rental for Garage Cleanout Dumpster Rentals

 Factors Affecting Cost

-Weight of items (tools and equipment vs. boxes)
+Weight of items (tools and equipment vs. lightweight boxes)

 Rental duration (weekend vs. week-long)